INRIA/scikit-learn-mooc/slides/linear_model.md

 # Outline

 * What is a linear model?
+* For regression: linear regression
-* Linear models for regression & classification
+* For classification: logistic regression
-* How to avoid overfitting?
+* Non linearly separable data

 ---